1. The first discovered plant hormone is ____________.

 Explanation: ABA accumulates under stress (drought, cold, salinity).

-65. Abscisic acid was initially called:
+65. Abscisic acid was initially called ____________.

 A) Kinetin